 To begin, patients receive a local anesthetic, either gargled or sprayed on the back of the throat.
 A needle is then inserted into a vein in the arm if sedatives will be given.
 Doctors and other medical staff monitor vital signs while patients are sedated.

 During ERCP, you may be instructed to lie on your back or side.
 Your digestive health provider inserts an endoscope down the esophagus, through the stomach, and into the duodenum.
 Video is transmitted from a small camera attached to the endoscope.
 A tube (catheter) is then slid through the endoscopy and guided through the papillary opening.
-Your doctor will inject a dye into the ducts that allow them to be seen with an x-ray, so your provider can identify any narrowed areas or blockages.
+Your doctor will inject a dye into the ducts that allows them to be seen with an x-ray, so your provider can identify any narrowed areas or blockages.

 View complete ERCP prep instructions.